All Episodes

 Obamacare, you can't get any worse than you got.

-I just think that there is a a false narrative about every conservative Pastor Jeffers that re the Republicans and conservatives, and I resent this coming up every election season that they're racist, they're sexist, they're homophobic.
+I just think that there is a false narrative about every conservative, Pastor Jeffers, that the Republicans and conservatives, and I resent this coming up every election season, that they're racist, they're sexist, they're homophobic.

 Well, I didn't take money from Saudi Arabia like the Clintons did.

-I didn't take money from countries that where marital rape is legal, where marital beatings are legal, where women are told how to dress, whether they can drive and and gays and lesbians are killed and Christians and Jews are persecuted.
+I didn't take money from countries where marital rape is legal, where marital beatings are legal, where women are told how to dress, whether they can drive, and gays and lesbians are killed, and Christians and Jews are persecuted.

-No, and look, I think all of these reactions are against the media created distortion of Donald Trump rather than what he's actually said.
+No, and look, I think all of these reactions are against a media-created distortion of Donald Trump rather than what he's actually said.

 So what are they so upset about?

-And you know, I think, and I think my friend Darrell will agree with this.
+And, you know, I think, and I think my friend Daryl will agree with this.

 We were both impressed and commented on how measured he was, how calm he was with everything going on.

-I think people are gonna be surprised at how different a president Trump is from a candidate Trump.
+I think people are going to be surprised at how different a President Trump is from a candidate Trump.

-I'm not talking about in convictions, but in his measured tone and how he's gonna govern.
+I'm not talking about in convictions, but in his measured tone and how he's going to govern.

-You know, my my best advice to him is to ignore the media and to follow his own gut and and fulfill his promises.
+You know, my best advice to him is to ignore the media and to follow his own gut and fulfill his promises.

-So if he does those things, then I think he's he's gonna be rewarded with the public that is appreciative.
+Now, if he does those things, then I think he's going to be rewarded with a public that is appreciative.

-If he doesn't do those things, he's not gonna win over anybody.
+If he doesn't do those things, he's not going to win over anybody.

 No, I think that's a good point.